-Grades for full-time clinical practice will be calculated by the Academic Clinical Coordinator for Education (ACCE) based on scores given by the Clinical Instructor on the student evaluation form.
-The ACCE will use a formula to convert these scores to a letter grade, including any outside work required during the clinical practice.
+The Clinical Education Coordinator will use a formula to convert these scores to a letter grade, including any outside work required during the clinical practice.
 Students must score the minimum required score on the clinical evaluation tool which can be found in the course syllabus to progress to the next level regardless of grades received for other assignments in the course.
 If students fail to meet the minimum score on the clinical evaluation tool in a clinical course, arrangements must be made to repeat the clinical experience.
 Decisions regarding this repetition will be made on an individual basis.

 Consideration must be given to the student's overall progress and length of time for the clinical practice to be repeated.
-The ACCE, Program Director, and Clinical Instructor will develop a plan of action for the student.
+The Clinical Education Coordinator, Program Director, and Clinical Instructor will develop a plan of action for the student.